Global Entry is the holy grail for travelers looking to get through the airport fast. But it’s seemingly never been harder to get.

 If that fails, there’s one last option: Escalate your application.

 You can call the Global Entry information line at (877) 227-5511 and request to escalate your application.
-But recent reports from travelers suggest that CBP will not escalate an application until the six-month mark – up from the previous standard waiting time of four months.
+But recent reports from travelers suggest that CBP will not escalate an application until the nine-month mark – up from the previous standard waiting time of four months.

 CBP did not immediately respond to a request for comment.